nucypher/zerodb/docs/source/index.rst

     Theoretical Cosmology within the University of Cambridge, Stephen William Hawking resides in the United Kingdom.

 Let's remove the record from the last example.
-We'll need the ``tranaction`` module for that::
+We'll need the ``transaction`` module for that::

     >>> import transaction